 Collaborative efforts to identify and serve child and youth victims of trafficking at a statewide or tribal jurisdiction level, direct victim services, training, and action research.
 Applicants must dedicate a line item, within the appropriate budget category, for each activity and service that is selected in the program narrative.
 Minimal funds should be dedicated toward supporting administrative costs.
-See Appendix B for further budget guidance.

 - i.
 Personnel costs: Applicants must clearly demonstrate in the budget and the budget narrative the percent of time that each staff person will dedicate to the above-mentioned key program activities.
-Project activities that do not fall within those key elements, but are part of a person's salary and/or effort, should be noted as other activities.
-See Appendix B for further budget guidance. - ii.
+Project activities that do not fall within those key elements, but are part of a person's salary and/or effort, should be noted as other activities. - ii.
 Administrative costs: Administrative costs related to the salary and fringe benefits of executive-level leadership and accounting/financial administration should not exceed more than 10 percent of the total direct cost of the project (indirect costs supported with a federally approved Indirect Cost Rate Agreement are not included within this 10 percent limit.) - iii.
 Travel for required trainings: The Travel category of the Budget Detail Worksheet should include costs to support the travel of staff to attend trainings related to human trafficking.
 For each event requiring staff travel, applicants must break out costs associated with travel, lodging, per diem, and ground transportation.